Silverbullet069/bt-kiem-thu-dong-dieu-khien/README.md

 ## How to use
 ### Using pre-generated test results
 You will use existed test results that I have pre-generated for you.
-You only need to
+You only need to:

 1. Open HTML reports in ```html-report``` folder using Live Server or something else.
 2. Open JSON reports in ```json-report``` folder using any text editors.

 If that's the case for you, you can stop reading from here, skip to how to [clone this repository](#clone-this-repository).

-### Or, generated your own test results
+### Or, generate your own test results
 You will generate your own test results, which required you to continue reading.

 ## Requirements